alvarezloaiciga/webchat/README.md

       typingIndicatorForeground: string, // Foreground of the typing indicator gradient.
 Flashes with `typingIndicatorBackground`
       typingIndicatorBackground: string, // Background of the typing indicator gradient.
 Flashes with `typingIndicatorForeground`
       browserTheme: string, // Theme color used by some browsers (e.g. Chrome for Android) to style the address bar and other browser components.
+      shadow: string // Color of drop shadow displayed around webchat.
+Set to `null` to not display a shadow.
     }
     ```
   * description: Color values for webchat